groupcash/core/README.md

 ### Secure private keys

 The private keys of all participants must remain private.
-If a private key is stolen, the victim can lose all their unspend units.
+If a private key is stolen, the victim can lose all their unspent units.

 ### Market acceptance